octopus-db/documentation/docs/source/data_tables.rst

 * CORDS_ELEV -- Dual field.
 First part of value refers to source of coordinates (“X_WGS84”, “Y_WGS84”) for the sample site ('INTP', or 'ORIG', or 'ND').
 Second part of value refers to “ELEVATION” ('INTP', or 'ORIG', or 'ND').
 Nine (9) combinations possible

-* ELEVATION -- Elevation above sea level
+* ELEVATION -- Elevation above sea level. ('-9999' = no data)

-* SITENAME -- Name of the site
+* SITENAME -- Name of the site. ('ND' = no data), ('NA' = not applicable)

-* SITE_SPEC -- Further specifies information given in “SITENAME”
+* SITE_SPEC -- Further specifies information given in “SITENAME”. ('ND' = no data), ('NA' = not applicable)

-* ALTNAME1 -- First alternative or additional name of the site (e.g., published under previous name etc.)
+* ALTNAME1 -- First alternative or additional name of the site (e.g., published under previous name etc.). ('NA' = not applicable)

-* ALTNAME2 -- Second alternative or additional name of the site
+* ALTNAME2 -- Second alternative or additional name of the site. ('NA' = not applicable)

-* ALTNAME3 -- Third alternative or additional name of the site
+* ALTNAME3 -- Third alternative or additional name of the site. ('NA' = not applicable)

 * SITECODEID -- Is fkey.
 For available values refer to :ref:`global_SiteCode` table